 iPhone NFC Apps

-The iPhone cannot read NFC Tags natively.
-This means that while iPhones technically can read NFC tags, they can't do it out of the box.
-Apple recently update the iOS software so that iPhones can scan QR Codes natively so it is possible that at some point in the future NFC tag scanning will follow.
-However, right now, you need to get an App.
+The 7, 8 and X iPhones cannot read NFC Tags natively.
+This means that while these generation of iPhones technically can read NFC tags, they can't do it out of the box.
+Apple recently updated the iOS software so that the current XS, XS Max and XR iPhones can scan NFC tags with or without an additional App.
+It is possible that at some point in the future built-in tag scanning will be available on the 7,8 or X. However, right now, you need to get an App.

-To read NFC tags, you need to have installed iOS 11 or later.
-NFC tag scanning is only available on the iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus and the iPhone X. If you have an older iPhone, unfortunately you do not have the technical ability to read NFC tags.
+If you don't have the XS, XS Max or XR, then to read NFC tags, you need to have installed iOS 11 or later and will need an App.
+NFC tag scanning with an App is only available on the iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus and the iPhone X. If you have an older iPhone, unfortunately you do not have the technical ability to read NFC tags.

 The iPhone will scan a wide variety of NFC tags including NFC Forum Type 2 tags.
 This includes the popular NTAG®, MIFARE® and ICODE® series chips.
 Without getting too technical, pretty much any NFC tag you purchase will work but we'd recommend you stick with an NTAG® based tag.

-The tags do need to be encoded with NDEF data.
-This means that the information is stored in a specific way to NFC Forum standards.
-You don't need to worry.
+As mentioned, the tags do need to be encoded with NDEF data which means that blank tags won't do anything.
 If you get your tags encoded by a good supplier, then they will be encoded correctly.
-If you use Tagwriter for Android, then again, it will all be encoded correctly.
+If you use Tagwriter for Android then, again, it will all be encoded correctly.

 First, download the App from the App Store and install.
 The App is free to use.